 Ingredients Needed

-• Sour Cream.
-Or you can use plain or vanilla greek yogurt.
+- Sour Cream.
+You can also use plain or vanilla full-fat Greek yogurt.

 How to Make the Recipe

-STEP 1.
-Whisk the dry ingredients.
-This includes all-purpose flour, baking powder, and baking soda.
+Step 1.
+Whisk the all-purpose flour, baking powder, and baking soda together in a mixing bowl.

-STEP 2.
-Combine the wet ingredients.
-Next, you’ll beat the unsalted butter until it’s smooth and creamy.
+Step 2.
+Beat the unsalted butter until it’s smooth and creamy.
 Add in the granulated sugar, eggs, and vanilla extract.

-It should be on the thicker side and sticky, but with a spatula you can easily work the batter into the 9″ x 9″ pan.
+Step 3.
+Alternate adding the whisked dry ingredients with the sour cream.
+The batter should be on the thicker side and sticky, but with a spatula, you can easily work it into the 9-inch square pan.

-STEP 4.
-Prepare and bake.
-Spread half of the batter into the prepared baking pan, then sprinkle half of the chocolate chips over the top, followed by half of the cinnamon sugar.
-Repeat this one more time.
+Step 5.
+Sprinkle half of the chocolate chips over the top, followed by half of the cinnamon sugar.
+Repeat steps 4 and 5 once more.

-Place it in the oven and bake for 35 minutes at 350ºF.
+Step 6.
+Place it in the oven and bake for 30-35 minutes at 350ºF.
+Let the coffee cake cool slightly before slicing and serving.

 Helpful Tips

-• If you don’t have any cinnamon sugar on hand, it is VERY easy to make!
+- If you don’t have any cinnamon sugar on hand, it is VERY easy to make!
 The ratio is up to you, but a good one for this coffee cake recipe would be 1 part cinnamon to 3 parts sugar.
-Save whatever leftover amount you have left in a small airtight container or jar and use it for other recipes!
+Save any leftovers in a small airtight container or jar and use it for other recipes!

-• This is really best served slightly warm.
+- This chocolate chip sour cream coffee recipe is really best served slightly warm.
 If you have leftovers, you can always heat a square or two in the microwave for 15-30 seconds.

 More Breakfast Treats to Enjoy!